-Beginning in April 2010 heat content anomalies decreased across the Pacific in association with the upwelling phase of a Kelvin wave and later during the early summer due to the development of La Nina.
-Since the beginning of January 2011, positive heat content anomalies have shifted eastward, while negative heat content anomalies weakened and then became positive across much of the Pacific basin.
+Beginning in April 2010 positive heat content anomalies decreased across the Pacific in association with the upwelling phase of a Kelvin wave and later during the early summer due to the development of La Nina.
+Since the beginning of January 2011, positive heat content anomalies shifted eastward, while negative heat content anomalies weakened and then became positive across much of the Pacific basin.
 An oceanic Kelvin wave (dashed line) shifted eastward during February and March 2011.
+The entire Pacific basin now indicates above-normal integrated heat content.
 Longitude Time